Pavement licence conditions

 - Any umbrellas permitted must not protrude beyond the designated boundary of the licensed area.
 They shall be kept in good condition so as not to detract from the appearance of the street.
 You are advised that enclosed structures (including gazebos) and the like will not be permitted within the proposed boundary of the licensed area.

 - If you intend to use space heaters, their metric dimensions, materials and colour must be specified as part of the application.
 You will also be required to submit a formal risk assessment as required by the Management of Health and Safety at Work Regulations 1999 in support of your application.
 This should be carried out by a competent person i.e. someone who has knowledge of the law, British Standards, and Health and Safety Executive Codes of Practice and Guidance.
 In considering an application, the Council will have regard to the inherent safety of the equipment, its location, storage of Liquid Petroleum Gas Cylinders, maintenance and training arrangements.
-Cambridge City Council will consider the adequacy of the risk assessment which must:
+South Cambridge District Council will consider the adequacy of the risk assessment which must: